 Welcome to Prince George's County Public Schools' History Day Contest!

-Congratulations to the WINNERS of Prince George's County History Day 2020!!!
+Congratulations to the WINNERS of the 2021 PGCPS History Day Contest!!
+(Award Ceremony Presentation)

 - Friday, January 29, 2021 - Teacher Registration Deadline

 - Friday, February 26, 2021 - Student and Judge Registration Deadline (no exceptions)